xemle/home-gallery-doc/source/index.rst

 .. note::
    The current state of this project is in early alpha status.
-This pet project was started to solves my needs and requires CLI/terminal interactions and some basic programming skills.
-The tested platform is Linux/Debian.
+This pet project was started to solves my needs and requires CLI/terminal interactions.
+   The most tested platform is Linux/Debian.
-   It should run on Mac or Windows but is not tested.
+   It runs also on Mac or Windows but are barley tested.

 .. toctree::
    :maxdepth: 2